Severe Thunderstorm Warning issued for Brown, Edmunds by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Brown, Edmunds by NWS

-Effective: 2021-08-22 16:21:00 MDT Expires: 2021-08-22 17:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Brown; Edmunds The National Weather Service in Aberdeen has issued a * Severe Thunderstorm Warning for Eastern Edmunds County in north central South Dakota West central Brown County in northeastern South Dakota * Until 600 PM CDT. * At 521 PM CDT, a severe thunderstorm was located over Cravens Corner, or near Ipswich, moving northeast at 35 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Effective: 2021-08-22 16:29:00 MDT Expires: 2021-08-22 17:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
+Tornadoes can develop quickly from severe thunderstorms.
+If you spot a tornado go at once into the basement or small central room in a sturdy structure.
+Prepare immediately for large hail and damaging winds.
+People outside should move to a shelter, inside a strong building and away from windows.
+Target Area: Brown; Edmunds A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR NORTHEASTERN EDMUNDS AND WEST CENTRAL BROWN COUNTIES At 529 PM CDT, a severe thunderstorm was located near Mina Lake Rec Area, or 11 miles east of Ipswich, moving northeast at 40 mph.
+HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Cravens Corner around 525 PM CDT.
-Mina around 535 PM CDT.
-Mina Lake Rec Area around 540 PM CDT.
-Other locations in the path of this severe thunderstorm include Richmond Lake Rec Area.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+This severe storm will be near Richmond Lake Rec Area around 540 PM CDT.
+TORNADO...POSSIBLE THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0